djeada/Frontend-Notes/notes/05_javascript_frameworks.md

 #### DOM Events

 React supports all standard DOM events.
-Here is an example of handling a click event:
+Below is an example of handling a click event:

 ```jsx
 class App extends React.Component {